CI/CD & Deployment Strategy

 GitFlow vs Trunk-Based Development

-The branching strategy choice depends on team size, release cadence, and Salesforce-specific constraints.
+The right branching strategy depends on team size, release cadence, and Salesforce-specific constraints.

 | Factor | GitFlow | Trunk-Based |